GenVC: Self-Supervised Zero-Shot Voice Conversion: Experiments

 \textbf{GenVC-Small} is trained on the LibriTTS dataset, which comprises approximately 450 hours of audio.
 Phase 2 training was conducted with a batch size of 32 for 590k steps, followed by Phase 3 vocoder training with a batch size of 64 for about 1M steps.

-\textbf{GenVC-Large} is fine-tuned initialized from GenVC-Small using additional data from the CommonVoice-EN and MLS-EN datasets, totaling approximately 45k hours of audio.
+\textbf{GenVC-Large} is fine-tuned and initialized from GenVC-Small using additional data from the CommonVoice-EN and MLS-EN datasets.
 This training was performed with the Perceiver encoder kept frozen.
 The language model was fine-tuned with a batch size of 24 for 1.5M steps, while the HiFiGAN vocoder was trained with a batch size of 128 for 220k steps.